Learn about Indigenous culture as you savour these dishes and food products from local Indigenous-owned restaurants and makers.

 Here are five delicious Indigenous foods you need to try on your next trip to Tkaronto.

-Maybe being the oldest Indigenous food spot in Toronto has something to do with Tea N Bannock having some seriously fluffy bannock.
-This Gerrard Street East restaurant just celebrated 10 years of operation this spring.
+Maybe being the oldest Indigenous food spot in Toronto has something to do with Tea-N-Bannock having some seriously fluffy bannock.
+This Gerrard Street East restaurant has been around since the spring of 2012.

 Birch Bark Coffee

 Headed to Kensington Market?
 Add a bag or two of Birch Bark Coffee to your shopping list.
-(You can pick it up at Sanagan’s Meat Locker or Powwow Cafe.)
+It makes the perfect souvenir or gift.
+You can pick it up at Sanagan’s Meat Locker.

 Wabanaki Maple Syrup